-- The Chief Human Resources Officer shall provide a copy of the materials submitted to the other Party, the Title IX Coordinator, and the Decision Maker within five (5) calendar days of receipt. - a A Party who has not requested review, including the university, may, but is not required to, submit a written response to the Decision Maker within five (5) calendar days of receiving the materials. - The Decision Maker may uphold, reject, modify, or remand the Decision.
-The Decision is final. - The Decision Maker will inform Complainant, Respondent, Title IX Coordinator, appropriate supervisor, and appropriate Campus Administrator of the Decision in writing. - Non-Tenured Faculty Dispute of Non-Reappointment or Termination After Expiration of Contract Period.
+- Description of the materials submitted to the other Party, the Title IX Coordinator, and the Decision Maker within five (5) calendar days of receipt. - a A Party who has not requested review, including the university, may, but is not required to, submit a written response to the Decision Maker within five (5) calendar days of receiving the materials. - a The Decision Maker may uphold, reject, modify, or remand the Decision.
+The Decision is final. - Decision Maker will inform Complainant, Respondent, Title IX Coordinator, appropriate supervisor, and appropriate Campus Administrator of the Decision in writing. - Non-Tenured Faculty Dispute of Non-Reappointment or Termination After Expiration of Contract Period.
 Should the Sanction against a non-tenured faculty member result in the non-reappointment or termination of the faculty member after expiration of their contract period, the faculty member may dispute the Findings and/or Sanctions as described herein.
-However, the faculty member is not entitled to a hearing. - no later than thirty (30) calendar days after the faculty member receives notice of the Finding and/or Sanction, they may request review from the President by submission of the grievance form prescribed by the university together with any supporting materials. - a The university President shall designate a Hearing Officer to review. - The Hearing Officer shall provide a copy of the materials submitted to the other Party and the Title IX Coordinator within five (5) calendar days of appointment. - The Hearing Officer will meet with the faculty member at a mutually convenient time to review the dispute. - The Hearing Officer may secure any information the officer determines necessary to review the dispute. - The Hearing Officer shall make a written recommendation to the President to approve, reject, modify, or remand the Finding and/or Sanction and shall provide a copy of the recommendation to the faculty member, the other Party, the Title IX Coordinator and the Provost. - The university President shall issue a written, final Decision and shall provide a copy of the Decision to the faculty member, the other Party, the Title IX Coordinator and the Provost. - Faculty Hearing.
+However, the faculty member is not entitled to a hearing. - no later than thirty (30) calendar days after the faculty member receives notice of the Finding and/or Sanction, they may request review from the President by submission of the grievance form prescribed by the university together with any supporting materials. - p The university President shall designate a Hearing Officer to review. - n The Hearing Officer shall provide a copy of the materials submitted to the other Party and the Title IX Coordinator within five (5) calendar days of appointment. - a The Hearing Officer will meet with the faculty member at a mutually convenient time to review the dispute. - a The Hearing Officer may secure any information the officer determines necessary to review the dispute. - Description of the President to approve, reject, modify, or remand the Finding and/or Sanction and shall provide a copy of the recommendation to the faculty member, the other Party, the Title IX Coordinator and the Provost. - Description of the president shall issue a written, final Decision and shall provide a copy of the Decision to the faculty member, the other Party, the Title IX Coordinator and the Provost. - Faculty Hearing.
 Tenured faculty receiving a Sanction that impacts the faculty member's continued employment, fulltime salary (not including administrative positions or summer teaching) or demotion in rank or other faculty member whose employment is terminated prior to the end of his or her contract period may elect to dispute the Finding and/or the Sanction through a hearing.
 Hearing procedures are outlined in the